didier-durand/llms-in-clouds/docs/openmanus-smollm.md

 ### Direct inference with SmolLM

 As seen above, we map the tcp port 11434 on start of Docker image.
 The purpose is to allow you to do direct inferences with SmolLM via curl or your preferred tool.
-We also publish some tests via Python.

 ```
 curl --request POST \